AlexisDerumigny/CondCopulas/README.md

 # With pointwise conditioning

-## Test of the simplifying assumption
+## Tests of the simplifying assumption

 * `simpA.NP`: in a purely nonparametric framework